sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/troubleshooting.md

 ### The authentication provider always redirects back to its direct consumer

-All GitHub OAuth, GitLab OAuth, OpenID Connect and SAML require the admin to configure a **Callback URL/Single Sign On URL** on the authentication provider side, which means the redirection back to the Sourcegraph (the consumer) is critical to make the user authentication work (as explained in the last section).
+GitHub OAuth, GitLab OAuth, OpenID Connect and SAML all require the admin to configure a **Callback URL/Single Sign On URL** on the authentication provider side, which means the redirection back to the Sourcegraph (the consumer) is critical to make the user authentication work (as explained in the last section).

 In a complex authentication set up, there is a chain of authentication.
-For example, Sourcegraph syncs users from the GitHub instance via GitHub OAuth, and the GitHub instance is in turn syncing users from a company central SSO, say, Okta, via SAML.
+For example, Sourcegraph syncs users from the GitHub instance via GitHub OAuth, and the GitHub instance in turn syncs users from a company central SSO (such as Okta) via SAML.

-In such a setup, the Sourcegraph instance only talks to the GitHub instance, and is not aware of the existence of the Okta.
-The same is true that Okta does not know that the Sourcegraph is in fact syncing users from it (through GitHub).
+In such a setup, the Sourcegraph instance only talks to the GitHub instance, and is not aware of the existence of the central SSO.
+The central SSO, in turn, does not know that the Sourcegraph is syncing users from the central SSO (through GitHub).

-Therefore, it makes no sense to have Okta redirect users directly back to Sourcegraph which effectively bypasses the GitHub instance.
-In a correct set up, the authentication provider should always redirect the user to its direct consumer.
-Thus, *Okta should only redirect users back to the GitHub instance, and the GitHub instance in turn redirects the user back to Sourcegraph with any information needed for the consumer.*
+Therefore, it makes no sense to have the central SSO redirect users directly back to Sourcegraph, which effectively bypasses the GitHub instance.
+The authentication provider should always redirect the user to its direct consumer.
+Thus, *the central SSO should only redirect users back to the GitHub instance, and the GitHub instance should redirect the user back to Sourcegraph with any information needed for the consumer.*

 ## Debugging playbook

 ### Make sure the client ID and client secret are actually correct

-Invalid pair of client ID and client secret does not prevent the user from completing the OAuth flow until a confusing error, which gives the user a wrong intuitive that they’re correct.
+Invalid client ID and client secret pair does not prevent the user from completing the OAuth flow until a confusing error, which may mislead the user into thinking the client ID and client secret pair are correct.

 ### Test in incognito mode

-It is possible that a browser extension that the user uses modifies/strips a HTTP header or cookie for the authentication.
-Ask the user to perform the test in incognito mode without any browser extension is preferred.
-The incognito mode also helps to ensure that the user logs out from all involved parties.
+It is possible that a user's browser extension modifies or strips a HTTP header or cookie needed for the authentication.
+Ask the user to perform the test in incognito mode without any browser extensions.
+The incognito mode also helps ensure that the user is logged out from all involved parties.

 ### Preserve log in DevTools